Learn how Go context handles cancellation, deadlines, and request-scoped values without leaking goroutines or hiding dependencies.

-func DoAThing(ctx context.Context, arg string) error {
+func LoadUser(ctx context.Context, id string) (User, error) {

 }